logicalclocks/hops-docs/docs/user_guide/tensorflow/tensorflow_on_spark.rst

 Where do I go from here?
 ------------------------

-We have prepared several notebooks in the TensorFlow tour on HopsWorks with examples for running TensorFlowOnSpark on Hops.
+We have prepared several notebooks in the TensorFlow tour on Hopsworks with examples for running TensorFlowOnSpark on Hops.